Crowndev/bitcore-crown/CONTRIBUTING.md

 npm install --legacy-bundling
 ```

 For AuxPow details, see "auxpow.md".
+For PoS details, see "pos.md".

 In "package.json", there is: